ice-csic-astroexotic/ML-Poppyns/docs/tutorials/generator_tutorial.md

 # Generating density maps

+## Maps of synthetic populations

-Once a set of simulated populations is created by running one of the simulator scripts (see the simulator tutorial), it is possible to generate a dataset of synthetic representations of the simulations that is readable by a machine-learning pipeline.
-Depending on the type of simulations that have been performed, two types of generator scripts can be used, the `pypopsyn/generator/generate_dataset_full.py` or the `pypopsyn/generator/generate_dataset_survey.py`.
+Once a simulated population (or a set of synthetic populations) has been created by running one of the simulator scripts (see [Simulating neutron star populations](simulator_tutorial.md)), we can generate a synthetic representation of this simulation that is readable by a machine-learning pipeline.
+Depending on the type of simulations that has been performed, two types of generator scripts

+* `pypopsyn/generator/generate_dataset_full.py`
+* `pypopsyn/generator/generate_dataset_survey.py`

+can be used to produce two-dimensional density maps of our population.

-The first script `pypopsyn/generator/generate_dataset_full.py` can be used if simulations have been run using the `simulate_population_full` script, since it will read the corresponding `final_population.pkl.gz` output files.
-For each simulated population, this script can generate a set of density maps in the form of either `.png` images or 2D numpy `.npy` arrays.
-These maps store the spatial density and velocity information in galactocentric or equatorial (ICRS) reference frames and the density in a $P-\dot{P}$ diagram of all the evolved neutron stars.
+We use the first script `pypopsyn/generator/generate_dataset_full.py` for end-to-end simulations that were obtained using the `simulate_population_full.py` module.
+The script will read the corresponding `final_population.pkl.gz` output files for each simulated population and generate a density maps in the form of either a `.png` image or 2D NumPy array.
+These maps store the spatial density and velocity information in galactocentric or equatorial (ICRS) reference frames for all evolved neutron stars as well as their distribution and corresponding radio fluxes in the $P-\dot{P}$ plane.

-The second script `pypopsyn/generator/generate_dataset_surveys.py` can be used if simulations have been run using the `simulate_population_magrot_det` script, since it will read the corresponding `.pkl.gz` output files that are produced for each of the simulated surveys.
-For each simulated population, this script can generate a set of density maps in the form of either `.png` images or 2D numpy `.npy` arrays.
-These maps store the spatial density and proper motion information in equatorial (ICRS) reference frames and the density in a $P-\dot{P}$ diagram of the simulated neutron stars that have been detected by the modelled surveys only.
+The second script `pypopsyn/generator/generate_dataset_surveys.py` is used for simulations that have been run using the `simulate_population_magrot_det.py` module.
+The script will read the corresponding `.pkl.gz` output files that are produced for each of our simulated surveys.
+It then generates a set of density map in the form of either `.png` images or 2D NumPy arrays for those simulated neutron stars that are detected by the modelled surveys only.
+The corresponding density maps store their spatial density and proper motion information in the equatorial (ICRS) reference frame and their distribution and corresponding fluxes in the $P-\dot{P}$ plane, respectively.

-Suppose that you have created a set of simulated populations stored in `data/example_simulation_helper_magrot` using the `simulate_population_magrot_det.py` script.
-If you want to create a dataset of 2D arrays storing the spatial density and the velocity information of the simulated neutron stars with a resolution of $32 \times 32$ and the density and radio flux information in the $P-\dot{P}$ diagram with a resolution of $32 \times 32$ you can run the following command:
+Suppose that we have created a dataset of simulated populations that is stored in `data/example_simulation_helper_magrot` using the `simulate_population_magrot_det.py` script.
+Let us assume that we want to create a map dataset of 2D arrays for the spatial and velocity information with a resolution of $32 \times 32$ and the density and radio flux maps in the $P-\dot{P}$ plane with a resolution of $32 \times 32$.
+To obtain these maps, we run the following command:
 ```commandline
 python pypopsyn/generator/generate_dataset_surveys.py --data data/example_simulation_helper_magrot --save_dir data/example_generator_magrot --data_type array --resolution_dyn 32 --resolution_ppdot 32
 ```
-You need to provide the path to the location where the simulated populations data are stored, the path where to save the dataset that you are going to create, the type of the representations (you can choose `array` or `image`) and the resolution.
-By running the script, the folder `data/example_generator_magrot` is created where a set of 2D arrays are stored for each simulated population (sample) along with a `dataset_full.csv` file containing all the information about the dataset and a `statistics_full.json` file containing the statistical information on each label.
+We need to provide the path to the location where the simulated population data are stored, the path where the new maps will be saved, the type of our representations (we can choose either `array` or `image`) and the corresponding resolutions.
+By running the script, we create a folder `data/example_generator_magrot` where a set of 2D arrays are stored for each simulated population (sample).
+In addition, this produces a single `dataset_full.csv` and `statistics_full.json` file containing information about the dataset and statistical information for each label, respectively.

-The CSV file provides one line for each sample in the dataset in which we indicate the file path for its 2D arrays (potential input channels for the machine learning pipeline) and the values for its parameters (labels) like this:
+The CSV file provides one line for each synthetic simulation sample in the dataset indicating the file path for its 2D arrays (these are potential input channels for the machine learning pipeline) and the numerical values used to generate the underlying population (these will serve as labels for the machine learning).

+A `dataset_full.csv` file for a set of five synthetic simulations could, for example, look like this:
 ```commandline
 input:survey_PMPS_position_map_radec,input:survey_SMPS_position_map_radec,input:survey_HTRU_position_map_radec,input:survey_PMPS_velocity_map_vra,input:survey_SMPS_velocity_map_vra,input:survey_HTRU_velocity_map_vra,input:survey_PMPS_velocity_map_vdec,input:survey_SMPS_velocity_map_vdec,input:survey_HTRU_velocity_map_vdec,input:survey_PMPS_ppdot_map,input:survey_SMPS_ppdot_map,input:survey_HTRU_ppdot_map,input:survey_PMPS_ppdot_map_fluxes,input:survey_SMPS_ppdot_map_fluxes,input:survey_HTRU_ppdot_map_fluxes,B_initial_log10_mean,P_initial_log10_mean
 data/example_generator_magrot/survey_PMPS_position_map_radec_0.npy,data/example_generator_magrot/survey_SMPS_position_map_radec_0.npy,data/example_generator_magrot/survey_HTRU_position_map_radec_0.npy,data/example_generator_magrot/survey_PMPS_velocity_map_vra_0.npy,data/example_generator_magrot/survey_SMPS_velocity_map_vra_0.npy,data/example_generator_magrot/survey_HTRU_velocity_map_vra_0.npy,data/example_generator_magrot/survey_PMPS_velocity_map_vdec_0.npy,data/example_generator_magrot/survey_SMPS_velocity_map_vdec_0.npy,data/example_generator_magrot/survey_HTRU_velocity_map_vdec_0.npy,data/example_generator_magrot/survey_PMPS_ppdot_map_0.npy,data/example_generator_magrot/survey_SMPS_ppdot_map_0.npy,data/example_generator_magrot/survey_HTRU_ppdot_map_0.npy,data/example_generator_magrot/survey_PMPS_ppdot_map_fluxes_0.npy,data/example_generator_magrot/survey_SMPS_ppdot_map_fluxes_0.npy,data/example_generator_magrot/survey_HTRU_ppdot_map_fluxes_0.npy,12.586280501149703,-1.3096012845994798